Staten Island Ferry Terminals Retail

 Riders have specifically expressed interest in a full-service pharmacy and a well-stocked international magazine and newsstand with books about New York City and Staten Island.

-The Whitehall Terminal offers 7,000 square feet of retail space and enjoys a strategic location in Lower Manhattan, the nation’s third largest business district.
+The Whitehall Terminal offers seven thousand square feet of retail space and enjoys a strategic location in Lower Manhattan, the nation’s third-largest business district.

-Along with the 18,000 residents who live in the neighborhood surrounding Whitehall Terminal, the area boasts almost 86 million square feet of office space and over 300,000 office employees who represent additional spending potential for restaurants and other offerings.
+Along with the eighteen thousand residents who live in the neighborhood surrounding Whitehall Terminal, the area boasts almost eighty-six million square feet of office space and over three hundred thousand office employees who represent additional spending potential for restaurants and other offerings.

 Specific goods and services envisioned for Whitehall Terminal include a florist, chocolatier, shoeshine, international newsstand and multilingual information booth.